sambhavjain108/todo-mern/readme.md

 # Then Install dependencies
 $ npm install

-# To start the server change the directory to backend
+# To start the server backend change the directory to backend
 $ cd backend

 # Then start the server
 $ npm start

-# To start the server change the directory to frontend
+# To start the frontend server change the directory to frontend
 $ cd frontend

 # Then start the server